The PR Cascade After You Make News

 Success!
-You’ve attracted news media attention about your organization’s product launch or event or other big announcement.
-By targeting those outlets with their hundreds and even millions of subscribers, you’re also getting your company or nonprofit’s news in front of potentially millions of additional online followers.
+Your PR campaign has attracted news media attention about your organization’s product launch or event or other big announcement.
+Your media relations efforts targeting and contacting journalists at news outlets with hundreds and even millions of subscribers is bearing fruit.
+You’re also getting your company or nonprofit’s news in front of potentially millions of online followers.

-Here’s an example of our how a client leveraged one news interview and won exposure before audiences in the hundreds of thousands via real-time radio and TV, Facebook live, and online.
+Here’s an example of our how our Chicago PR firm client used content marketing tactics and one news story to won exposure before hundreds of thousands of readers, visitors, listeners and followers.
 The audience multiplication benefits of targeting mass media in the digital age are impactful — leading to increased sales, store visits, likes and shares, as well as friends’ and relatives’ comments like “I saw you on the news!”

-The team at MDC has close relationships with a wide range of journalists — we’ve followed their beats and frequently offered client experts to talk about a trending topic or share a newsworthy anecdote.
+The public relations consultants at Damico Communications have close relationships with a wide range of journalists — we’ve followed their beats and frequently offered client experts to talk about a trending topic or share a newsworthy anecdote.
 Recently we secured a live interview with CEO Todd Schultz of Restoration Ministries on WGN’s Wintrust Business Lunch about how $2 million in revenues from the nonprofit’s thrift stores transform the lives of hundreds of men and women recovering from heroin, cocaine or alcohol addiction.

 When we get one media outlet interested in your story, we then make sure other journalists learn about it, so an audience multiplying effect takes place.
-We shared, with online links that live forever, with select TV news journalists.
+We shared online links with select TV news journalists.
 We stressed the great visuals of racks and isles full of recycled clothes, furniture, decor and appliances found at the Restoration Ministries Thrift Stores.

-Audrina Bigos from CBS2 Chicago was the first to seize the opportunity.
+Audrina Bigos from CBS2 Chicago was the first to respond to our media outreach.
 Her first question: Has any other TV station recently covered this news?
-Her station was the first and she immediately requested a visit.
+She was happy to be the first media outlet to report on our communications firm client.

-While our first radio station interview focused on a business trend — trends in thrift store shopping– we emphasized the community-impact angle with CBS2 Chicago’s Bigos.
+While our first radio station interview focused on a national business trend — trends in thrift store shopping– we emphasized the local community-impact angle with CBS2 Chicago.

 After spending more than two hours on the scene, here’s one of her reports.
 CBS2 Chicago’s news editors were impressed by the human interest angle of this story, and aired multiple versions of the story on weekday and weekend news shows.